zkhan93/zkhan93.github.io/articles/c/_posts/2015-01-02-file-hadling-in-c.markdown

 excerpt_separator: <!--more-->
 ---

-The following program demostrate how we to perform read and write operations on files, first we will create a open `myfile.txt` in `w+` i.e., write plus mode that means if the file exist open it in write mode else create a new file and open it in write mode as well, and write some text to it and close it, then we will try to open the same file in `r` i.e., read only mode and try to read what is in there.
+The following program demonstrate how we to perform read and write operations on files,

+We can create and open a file `w+` (write plus) mode, this will open a file if it exists otherwise create a new file and open it in write mode
 <!--more-->

 {% highlight c linenos %}